 But perhaps the most beautiful element is the Aster Cucine cabinetry, an easy decision for Randy and Mena, whose primary goal for their kitchen was for it to have a sleek, elegant aesthetic that reads museum-quality throughout.
 “One of the main reasons we chose this kitchen design, beyond its cool factor, was to create a 20-foot wall of white high gloss lacquer that showcased our kitchen like fine Italian furniture,” Randy says.
 “This approach, with sliding cabinet doors, was an easy way to hide appliances and kitchen goods.”

 Every appliance—including the oven, refrigerator, and a pull-out stainless-steel worktop—is tucked behind nine-foot, white high-gloss lacquer doors that fold and slide seamlessly.
 Opening the doors in the gallery-esque room is akin to revealing a secret, beautiful cook’s workspace.
-“All of Cantoni’s kitchen systems had many cool features, from sleek designs and high-lacquer finishes to organization, vertical strip lighting at the hinges and easy-open cabinets—but when Eugenio showed me a video about Aster Cucine’s features, I knew it was exactly what I wanted to install,” Randy says.
+“All of Cantoni’s kitchen systems had many cool features, from sleek designs and high-lacquer finishes to organization, vertical strip lighting at the hinges and easy-open cabinets–but when the design team showed me a video about Aster Cucine’s features, I knew it was exactly what I wanted to install,” Randy says.

 The cabinetry, all painstakingly handcrafted by the Italian maker’s team, “creates a stunning effect of simplicity,” Randy says.
-The adjoining wall holds nine-foot, high-gloss cabinets with a trio of symmetrically inset Miele appliances, which Eugenio recommended to keep the look “clean and consistent.”
+The adjoining wall holds nine-foot, high-gloss cabinets with a trio of symmetrically inset Miele appliances, which the design team recommended to keep the look “clean and consistent.”
 The goal, Randy says, “was to create a wall of art in the kitchen and the Miele appliances did just that, with white on white.”
 At each end, 12-foot-deep pullout cabinets hold unique spices and other goods to maintain the gallery feel.

 In addition to helping the Whaleys create their dream kitchen, the couple also tapped Cantoni designer Nicole George for their interiors and finish out.
 Check out the full home tour, here.